IBM/unitxt/docs/docs/settings.rst

      - bool
      - False
      - UNITXT_ALLOW_UNVERIFIED_CODE
      - Enables or disables execution of unverified code.
+Unverified code includes executable code from HF datasets  and  calls to ExecuteExpressions or other operators that run user code.
+This ensure only trusted code is executed.
    * - use_only_local_catalogs
      - bool
      - False